owanturist/counter-elm-way/README.md

 1. You should implement `update` method in every `Msg`, so it looks like kind of boilerplate.
 Otherwise you have single place (`update`/`reducer`) which describes the signature.
+1. Creating of Msg with `new` looks unusual and not natural.
 1. Everyone does like Redux.

 ## Known issues